ExeterBScDTS/ECM2429-api/README.md

 ## Application Programming Interfaces (APIs)

-The term API is now widely used in programming.
-The meaning of the term has changed over time, and even today it can be considered something quite vague - the interface between one software system and another.
+The term API is now widely used in programming, although The meaning has changed over time, and can be quite vague - often just *the interface between one software system and another*.

 APIs are typically documented with a description of how to make calls, and the format of the resulting data.